uiua-lang/uiua/site/text/tutorial/Bindings.md

 ## Binding Functions

-The the code on the right side of the `←` takes more that 0 arguments, then instead of evaluating its right side immediately, the right side will be bound as a function.
+If the code on the right side of the `←` takes more than 0 arguments, then instead of evaluating its right side immediately, the right side will be bound as a function.

 This is how you make named functions in Uiua.